 This probably paints a clearer picture of things you should eliminate from your diet or eat much, much less of.

-Why are added sugars bad for your health?
+Why are added sugars bad for your liver’s health?

-Sugar (and, up to a point, all types of carbohydrates) are bad for your health and especially bad for a fatty liver because any of them that are in excess are turned into fat and stored for later use.
+Sugar (and, up to a point, all types of carbohydrates) are bad for your health and especially bad for a fatty liver mainly because they are turned into fat through complex mechanics, and stored for later use.

 But later, you will eat an excess of sugars as well, which will be also turned into fat.

-Plus, refinded sugars like all these added ones, are absorbed faster by our body.
-In other words, 10 grams of carbs from plain sugar and 10 grams of carbs coming from a fruit you ate won’t be used the same: the former will invade the bloodsteram faster and stored instantly as fat.
+However, not all sugars are the same!
+In other words, 10 grams of carbs from plain sugar and 10 grams of carbs coming from a fruit you ate won’t have the same effect on your body.

-The latter will release slower into your body and provide it with energy, but fewer amounts (if any) will be stored as fat.
+The latter will release slower into your bloodstream and provide energy, and as a result less of it (or none, depending on how much you have) will be stored as fat.
 This is just a crude example, used to show you how things actually work.

 While not all carbs are bad (our body needs them), anything that is in excess is.
 And added sugars are the easiest method of getting unneeded carbs into your body.